 Martino Journalism Scholarship

 Established by Sam Martino, retired member of the Department of Communication, this scholarship is awarded to a junior or senior who is majoring in communication with an emphasis in print journalism and is involved with the campus newspaper, the Royal Purple.

 This Scholarship was established through a generous bequeathal from Mrs. Gunvor Stoos, a member of Theta Sigma Phi, an honorary journalism sorority, who served as editor for two publications, including the Wisconsin Agriculture Magazine.

 This scholarship was created by Professor Emerita Patricia Townsend, a faculty member for 32 years.
 It is awarded to a student who is majoring in communication.

 You must also provide a minimum of one/maximum of two music faculty references to support your scholarship application.
 Faculty do not need to write a letter of recommendation, but it is your responsibility to ask them to fill out a recommendation via an internal online survey to which they have been given access.
-Faculty references must also be submitted to the Music Department Office by Thursday, March 11, 2021, at 4:30 pm.
+Faculty references must also be submitted to the Music Department Office by the specified deadline.
 Scholarship applications without supporting faculty references will not be considered.

 If you have scholarship questions, please contact Dr. VanAlstine directly at email@example.com

 In honor of Stephen Boelter ’70, his wife, Karen Combs, has set up this scholarship intended to support a music major with ambitions in education and a commitment to service.

 The Roger Coppenbarger Woodwind Scholarship